pricelastic/tools/README.md

 ## VSCode Plugins

-You can copy `./vscode` directory to your project to install all the VsCode plugins and settings.
+You can copy `./vscode` directory to your workspace to install all the VsCode plugins and settings.

 #### General